Paget Gorman Signed Speech (PGSS)

 Basic Principles

 In Miles Coverdale Speech and Language Unit, we use PGSS to support children's language development.
 Paget Gorman signed speech is an augmentative sign system – designed to be used alongside speech and not to replace it – so it gives the listener additional cues and supports understanding of language.
 All signs are grouped by meaning, under ‘umbrella’ signs called Basic Signs – so all signs to do with plants are based on the basic sign for PLANT e.g. tree, green … this supports comprehension and language and cognitive development.
-There are 37 Basic Signs like, PLANT, ANIMAL, CONTAINER, on which most signs are based (try guessing signs from ANIMAL, giraffe, elephant, kangaroo, dog, cat)
+There are 37 Basic Signs like, PLANT, ANIMAL, CONTAINER, on which most signs are based.

 How to Sign